collinstechwrite/pands-project/README.md

 # x – Exit application

 ## SETTING PYTHON UP TO RUN ANALYSIS.PY
+To view screens in action please watch video demo I have provided at https://youtu.be/tP9lVF4gXQs which demonstrates downloading the folder from my github https://github.com/g00387822/pands-project

+To be able to run Analysis.py you will need to download the entire folder that contains the Analysis.py file, associated IRIS.csv file, and picture files used in the application.

+If you don’t already have python installed you will need to download version 3.7 or later from https://www.python.org/downloads/
+While installing Python it is very important to tick the option to add Python to PATH.

+## SETTING PYTHON UP TO RUN ANALYSIS.PY
 Located at the top of the source code of most python programs are a list of modules that the application uses.